cochlearai/sense-python/Readme.md

     def detected_events_timing() -> Dictionnary[str, List[Tuple[int, int]]]:
     #return only the "tag" of the event that match the "filter" function
     def detected_tags() -> List[str]:
-    #returns the service name : "human-interaction" or "emergency" for instance*/
+    #returns the service name: "human-interaction" or "emergency" for instance*/
     def service() -> List[str]:
     #returns a raw json object containing service name and an array of events
     def to_json() -> str:
-    #use a filter function : that function takes an event as input and return a boolean.
+    #use a filter function: that function takes an event as input and return a boolean.
 An event will be "detected" if the filter function returns true for that event
-    def use_default_filter() -> Result
+    def use_default_filter() -> Result:
- :   #the default filter is to consider all events as detected.
+        #the default filter is to consider all events as detected.
 So by default, allEvents() and detectedEvents() will return the same result
     def set_filter(filter): Result
         #where filter is a function that takes an event in input and returns a boolean
 ```